ohtsukalab/autogenu-jupyter/README.md

 This project provides the continuation/GMRES method (C/GMRES method) based solvers for nonlinear model predictive control (NMPC) and an automatic code generator for NMPC, called AutoGenU.

 The following C/GMRES based solvers are provided:
-- The original C/GMRES method (single shooting)
+- `ContinuationGMRES` : The original C/GMRES method (single shooting)
-- The multiple shooting based C/GMRES method
+- `MultipleShootingCGMRES` : The multiple shooting based C/GMRES method
-- The multiple shooting based C/GMRES method with condensing of variables with respect to the constraints on the saturation function on the control input
+- `MultipleShootingCGMRESWithSaturation` : The multiple shooting based C/GMRES method with condensing of variables with respect to the constraints on the saturation function on the control input

 # Requirement
 - C++11 (MinGW and PATH to it are required for Windows users)
 - CMake
 - Python 3, Jupyter Lab or Jupyter Notebook, SymPy (to generate `nmpc_model.hpp`, `nmpc_model.cpp`, `main.cpp`, and `CMakeLists.txt` by `AutoGenU.ipynb`)
-- Python 3, NumPy, seaborn, Matplotlib(to plot simulation data on `AutoGenU.ipynb`)
+- Python 3, NumPy, Matplotlib, seaborn (to plot simulation data on `AutoGenU.ipynb`)

 # Usage